Stake review from an experienced and long term globally diversified investor. Learn about Stake fees, Stake Black and is Stake legit?

 What about a Stake app review?

-Stake provide both a web client and a mobile app, which is compatible for both iOS and android devices.
+Stake provide both website and app, which is compatible for both iOS and android devices.
 As far as I can tell, both have the same functionality, and I prefer using the mobile app due to convenience. check out some of the screenshots above for an idea about the feel of the app.
+The account opening process through the app is streamlined and easy.

 Is stake chess sponsored?

-Stake is an easy to use and popular online share trading platform which you can use to get exposure to the US share market – over 3800 individual shares or ETFs.
+Stake is an easy-to-use and popular online share trading platform which you can use to get exposure to the US share market (over 3800 individual shares or ETFs) and Australian share market.

-Although they advertise $0 brokerage, as we saw with the case study there is actually foreign exchange and transfer fees which can make trading on Stake more expensive than it seems at first glance, however this is still typically cheaper than a conventional broker.
-It is important that you thoroughly review their terms and conditions and fee structures, and compare this to other brokers when making a decision to use Stake or not.
+Although they advertise $0 brokerage, as we saw with the case study there is actually foreign exchange and transfer fees which can make trading on Stake more expensive than it seems at first glance, however, this is still typically cheaper than a conventional broker like Commsec.
+It is important that you thoroughly review their PDS, terms and conditions and fee structures, and compare this to other brokers when making a decision to use Stake or not.

-Having said that, the FX fees which Stake charge are comparable to a number of other online share trading platforms like eToro, IG and CMC markets which also all spruik having $0 brokerage on international share trading but then schwack you with Forex fees.
+Having said that, the FX fees which Stake charge are comparable to a number of other online share trading platforms like eToro, IG and CMC markets which also all spruik having $0 brokerage on international share trading but then hit you with the Forex fees – it just seems par for the course for US share trading.

-Finally, and this one is massive, with Stake you do not legally own the underlying assets – ‘your’ shares are actually held under a custodian structure in the US by the Industrial and Commercial Bank of China (ICBC) Financial services with you as the beneficiary.
+Finally, and this one is massive, with Stake US shade trading (and all US share trading platforms for that matter) you do not legally own the underlying assets.
+At the time of writing, with Stake, ‘your’ shares are actually held under a custodian structure in the US by the Industrial and Commercial Bank of China (ICBC) Financial services with you as the beneficiary.
 Whilst subject to both Australian and US regulators, there is lots of complexity behind this product.
-I would suggest you need to research and feel comfortable with each of Stakes business partners and how this works before investing through Stake.
+I would suggest you need to research and feel comfortable with each of Stakes business partners and how this works before deciding to start investing through Stake.

-If you want to do some further reading on Stake, you might find the Stake Whirlpool forum mildy entertaining reading (looks like it was kicked off with some fake reviews but has now evolved into a fairly funny discussion and provides some historical insights into the platform).
+However, don’t take my word for it.
+Again, you should read the PDS, terms and conditions and fee structures carefully, so you can make an educated decision about whether it’s right for you or not.
+If you want to do some further reading on Stake or fund further details, you might find the Stake Whirlpool forum mildy entertaining reading (looks like it was kicked off with some fake reviews but has now evolved into a fairly funny discussion and provides some historical insights into the platform).